maxwolf621/AZ/az-104/Test/VNet.md

 VPN troubleshoot is incorrect because this only provides the capability to troubleshoot virtual network gateways and their connections.
 This is primarily used for diagnosing the traffic between your on-premises resources and Azure virtual networks.

-## dynamic/static public IP address x routine maintenance
+## :star::star: routine maintenance & reassign static public IP address

+Public IP addresses allow Internet resources to communicate inbound to Azure resources.

+Public IP addresses enable Azure resources to communicate with the Internet and public-facing Azure services.

+The address is dedicated to the resource until it's unassigned by you.
+- A resource without a public IP assigned can communicate outbound.

+IP addresses in Azure can be either dynamic or static.

+By default, Azure assigns a dynamic IP address to the VM.
+When the VM is started, Azure assigns it an IP address, and when the VM is stopped (deallocated), that IP address is returned to the pool and can be assigned to a different VM.
+- This means that **when you stop and start a VM, it can get a different public IP address, which can cause problems if you have systems or services that rely on the specific IP address of that VM, such as an external service that whitelists specific IP addresses.**

+A static IP address, unlike a dynamic IP address, does not change when the VM is deallocated.
+- Once a static IP address is assigned to a VM, that IP is reserved for the VM and won’t be assigned to any other VM, even when the original VM is stopped.
+- This means the VM would keep the same IP address throughout its lifecycle, regardless of its state.

+---

 :question: 4-46

 You have an Azure subscription containing an Azure virtual machine named `Siargao` with an assigned dynamic public IP address.

 During routine maintenance, `Siargao` was deallocated and then started again.

 The development team reports that their application hosted on `Siargao` has lost its connection with an external service.